 Our wholly owned manufacturing facility and any of our current and future manufacturers, whether the facilities are ours or third-party manufacturer facilities, are subject to pre-approval and periodic, often unannounced, post-market regulatory inspections by the FDA and applicable foreign equivalents to evaluate regulatory compliance and product quality and safety.
 This continual regulatory monitoring and periodic inspections of the manufacturing facilities where our current and future products, as applicable, are produced can result in substantial costs, time, and efforts in connection with any perceived deficiencies, as well as the inherently costly and often burdensome quality-assurance and compliance efforts that are required year-round and in anticipation of a regulatory inspection or audit.
 Similar rules apply in the EU, the UK and Israel.
-Other than for our 3-antigen HBV vaccine and VBI-2601, which are currently manufactured by us at our manufacturing site in Israel, we are completely dependent on third-party manufacturers for compliance with the requirements of U.S. and ex-U.S. regulators for the manufacture of our finished products and pipeline candidates, which comes with additional risks, as we are ultimately responsible for any violations observed at any such third-party facilities but do not have the same level of day-to-day control or oversight as one would have at its own facility.
+Other than for our 3-antigen HBV vaccine and VBI-2601 (BRII-179), which are currently manufactured by us at our manufacturing site in Rehovot, Israel, and which such facility and certain related assets are being sold to Brii Israel, subject to satisfaction of customary closing conditions and certain other conditions, we are completely dependent on third-party manufacturers for compliance with the requirements of U.S. and ex-U.S. regulators for the manufacture of our finished products and pipeline candidates, which comes with additional risks, as we are ultimately responsible for any violations observed at any such third-party facilities but do not have the same level of day-to-day control or oversight as one would have at its own facility.
+Furthermore, following the completion of the sale of the Rehovot facility, if the sale is completed subject to the terms and conditions in the Rehovot Purchase Agreement, we will also be dependent on Brii Israel to manufacture our supply of our 3-antigen HBV vaccine.